A Universal Safety Framework for Medical AI Using Worst-Case Bias Certification and Influence-Based Attribution Validated in Skin Cancer Screening

 FPNAI captures whether error is directional across skin tones.
 Negative values indicate underdiagnosis on dark skin (missed cancers), which is the clinically dangerous direction.
 Positive values indicate overdiagnosis on dark skin (unnecessary biopsies).
 The direction matters as much as the magnitude.

-FPNAI Formula
+FPNAI Formula:

 FPNAI = (FPR_dark − FPR_light) − (FNR_dark − FNR_light)